Tamie13/Alert-Attacking-Project/README.md

        -  Reliability:  The alert has demonstrated highly reliability
 <img src="https://github.com/Tamie13/Blue-Team-Summary-of-Operations/blob/main/Final%20Project%20Image%20Folder/Excessive%20HTTP%20Errors%20Alert.png" width="650" height="600">

-#### Vulnerability 1:
+**Vulnerability 1:**
-*BRUTE FORCE*
+-  *BRUTE FORCE*

-#### Patch:
+**Patch:**
-*WordPress Hardening Maintenance Plan*
+-  *WordPress Hardening Maintenance Plan*
-       -  Require regular checks and installation of updates for WordPress Core, PHP and Plugins
+    -  -  Require regular checks and installation of updates for WordPress Core, PHP and Plugins
        -  Check for and disable unused features in Wordpress
        -  Admin and login/s should not be publicly accessible

 -  Why It Works: The number of attacks by hackers and bad actors on WordPress increases everyday.
 Regular maintenance to keep your WordPress site hardened is the best way to proctect against those attacks as well as fix bugs on the site.
 It ensures your WP site is working as smoothly as possible and is "less likely" to be the victim of malicious attacks.